sirejik/demo-projects/jira_hello_project/README.md

 ```

 ## How to run the script.
-1. Create config.ini file by example sample.config.ini and specify access to Jira.
+1. Create config.ini file by example sample_config.ini and specify access to Jira.
 2. Execute the following command:
 ```
 python main.py